GChernaya/CYTO7/README.md

 The approach used to select for new predictors may not be suitable for rare outcomes.

 Further plans:
-1. Develop pipeline for appropriate imputation.
-2. Apply developed pipeline for selection of predictors to imputed data.
-3. Apply methods for rare outcomes
+Apply another suitable methods for rare outcomes.

 ### References